sensejs/sensejs/website/docs/overview/injection.md

 + 16:51:22.194 ContextualLoggingMiddleware - | Associate LoggerBuilder with requestId=67ce037b-5d64-4a16-a57d-fba78ceed8f8
 + 16:51:22.194 RandomNumberController 67ce037b-5d64-4a16-a57d-fba78ceed8f8 | Generated random number:  72046864
 ```

-The above log is contains the request id in the log, which is very useful when logs from concurrent requests
-interleaves together.

 ## More ways to define injectable